 Weekends at Wholehope changed everything.
 Before, I was heading for ‘normal’ life as an engineer of some sort, but that primitive cottage turned out to be a place of great meaning for me, a focal point for my development and practical education and the first place where I was treated as an adult – heady stuff for a 16 year-old!

-Wholehope is where I met Adrian and Doreen Gill, Jim Lavery, Meg Knox, Charlie and Joan Sharman, Bill Storey, Alan Didsbury, Alan Bell, Vera Hodges, Eric Rayson and many more of my lifelong friends, kindred spirits who became embedded in the warp and weft of my adult existence, and in my mind the life-force of our little group somehow permeated the very fabric of the place – now a silent pile of stones on a lonely Cheviot hillside but as entire in my memory as in the black and white images of my teenage years.
+Wholehope is where I met Adrian and Doreen Gill, Jim Lavery, Meg Knox, Charlie and Joan Sharman, Bill Storey, Alan Didsbury, Alan Bell, Vera Hodges, Eric Rayson and many more, kindred spirits who became lifelong friends and remain embedded in the warp and weft of my adult existence, and in my mind the life-force of our little group somehow permeated the very fabric of the place – now a silent pile of stones on a lonely Cheviot hillside but as entire in my memory as in the black and white images of my teenage years.

 As you read this, Wholehope is no more and the only sounds on those empty green hills are the bleating of sheep, the songs of skylarks and curlews and the soughing of the wind; but go there, sit on the stones that mark the site and listen carefully – you may hear faint ghostly echoes of singing and laughter from times long past.